Pantera Capital

 Pantera Capital is an American venture capital and hedge fund firm focused on digital assets headquartered in San Francisco, California.
 The fund specializes in cryptocurrencies and blockchain technology.
 It is one of the largest digital asset funds in the world by managed assets.

 History

 The firm was founded in San Francisco, California in 2003 by Dan Morehead, before opening offices on Silicon Valley's Sand Hill Road.
 Morehead was previously the Head of Global Macro Trading and CFO at Tiger Management and is seen as one of the fund's "tiger cubs."
-The fund was initially focused on global macro before focusing solely on blockchain with Paul Veradittakit.

 Funding

 In 2013, Pantera launched the first institutional investment fund focused on Bitcoin in the United States.
+It was started with $13 million.
+By December 2017, the fund was up 25,004%, with compound annual returns around 250 percent since its inception.
 The fund opened an office in New York during the early 2000s and established operations in Puerto Rico in 2021.

 Pantera launched its second and third venture funds in 2014 and 2018, respectively.
-Venture Fund II raised $23 million while Venture Fund III raised $175 million.
+Venture Fund II raised $25 million while Venture Fund III raised $175 million.